Things You Need to Do to Succeed as an Entrepreneur

 When you are ready to bring on employees, you need to take the time to determine if you want them to be independent contractors or employees.
 It is more than just deciding which kind of worker you want; it is also about how they are treated.
 For many entrepreneurs, it is easier to have independent contractors on the books because then you do not have to go through the process of taxes.
 However, it is important to keep in mind that if you have an independent contractor that is acting as an employee, then they are in fact an employee.
 This can be a big mistake because you can get into some big legal trouble if you miscategorize your workers.
 Instead, make sure you do it the right way from the beginning.
 If you do not categorize your workers correctly, it could lead to the closing of your business.
 If you have workers that are miscategorized and they become upset with it, they may approach an attorney that can help them win a Labor Board hearing which will not end well for you.
 If you are not paying them correctly because of the misclassification, such as not paying overtime, you will likely have to pay penalties as well as legal fees to defend against the lawsuit.

 This is something you will want to watch with interns as well.
 You have to be careful about how you use interns.
 You do not want to just try to save a few dollars on your overheads while risking losing your entire business.
-You can learn a lesson from the intern lawsuit that came up against Fox Searchlight Pictures in 2013.
-They ended up losing the lawsuit and it was ruled that they should have been paying their interns for the type of work they were doing.
 As a rule of thumb, an internship should be provided as an educational tool where the intern gets primary benefit and not as a way to get free labor.
 You should be very careful and make sure that the work they do is in line with an unpaid internship, or you should consider paying them if it is not.

 If you do end up bringing employees on, a good way to protect your business is by creating an employee handbook.
 While this will not prevent a lawsuit or complaint from ever happening, it can help you protect your business when the employee handbooks are well written and comprehensive.
 You should make sure the employee handbooks are complete and that each employee signs something stating they have received it and understood its contents.